 The Sisters of St. Joseph of Baden, PA, and Duquesne University invite you to watch the June 11 book launch of Subversive Habits: Black Catholic Nuns in the Long African American Freedom Struggle and share your reflections.
+View photos from the book launch event.

 In the Catholic tradition, reflection on our experience is a gateway to grace and a means of recognizing and noticing the movement of the Spirit and the activity of God in our lives.